 A loaf of Jim Lahey's no-knead bread, halved.

-On Wednesday November 8, in his New York Times column, “The Minimalist,” Mark Bittman enthusiastically describes a slow-rise, no-knead bread making process.
+On Wednesday November 8 2006, in his New York Times column, “The Minimalist,” Mark Bittman enthusiastically described a slow-rise, no-knead bread-making process.

-Since reading the article, I’ve made the bread twice, and both times have been very pleased with the results.
-A rustic boule emerges from the oven truly appearing as though it had been produced in a professional bakery.
+Since reading the article, I’ve made the bread dozens of times, and each time I am so pleased with the results: a rustic boule emerges from the oven truly appearing as though it had been produced in a professional bakery.
 The crust is thin and crisp and the interior moist and airy.

-The no-knead loaf looks beautiful and comfortably feeds ten people for dinner.
-The next day, it makes delicious toast and sandwich bread, and moreover freezes beautifully.
+The no-knead loaf looks beautiful and will feed a crowd.
+Should you find yourself with leftovers, it makes delicious toast and freezes beautifully.

 Mark Bittman-Jim Lahey No-Knead Bread, just baked